 - \$34.75 million of the Company's 5% Subordinated Notes due July 15, 2025, which were issued in a private placement in July 2015 and pay interest semi-annually.
-The Notes may not be prepaid by the Company prior to July 15, 2020. - \$30.0 million on the Company's 4.5% Subordinated Notes due November 8, 2027, which were issued in a private placement in November 2017 and pay interest semiannually.
+The Notes may not be prepaid by the Company prior to July 15, 2020. - \$30.0 million on the Company's 4.5% Subordinated Notes due November 8, 2027, which were issued in a private placement inNovember 2017 and pay interest semi-annually.
 The Notes may not be prepaid by the Company prior to November 8, 2022.

-Debt is reported net of unamortized issuance costs of \$84,000 and \$118,000 as of December 31, 2018 and 2017, respectively.
+Debt is reported net of unamortized issuance costs of \$47,000 and \$84,000 as of December 31, 2019 and 2018, respectively.

-NOTE 10.
+NOTE 11.
 SF INTERMEDIATE HOLDING COMPANY, INC., SF HOLDING 1, INC., SF REALTY 1, INC., SF FLA REALTY, INC., SF GA REALTY, INC. AND SF TN REALTY, INC.

 In January 2012, the Company formed SF Holding 1, Inc., an Alabama corporation, and its subsidiary, SF Realty 1, Inc., an Alabama corporation.
 In September 2013, the Company formed SF FLA Realty, Inc., an Alabama corporation and a subsidiary of SF Holding 1, Inc. In May 2014, the Company formed SF GA Realty, Inc., an Alabama corporation and a subsidiary of SF Holding 1, Inc. In February 2016, the Company formed SF TN Realty, Inc., an Alabama corporation and a subsidiary of SF Holding 1, Inc. Also in February 2016, the Company formed SF Intermediate Holding Company, Inc., an Alabama corporation.
-Immediately following the formation of SF Intermediate Holding Company, Inc., ServisFirst Bank assigned all of the outstanding capital stock of SF Holding 1, Inc. to SF Intermediate Holding Company, Inc., such that SF Holding 1, Inc. now is a wholly-owned first tier subsidiary of SF Intermediate Holding Company, Inc. SF Realty 1, SF FLA Realty, SF GA Realty and SF TN Realty all hold and manage participations in residential mortgages and commercial real estate loans originated by ServisFirst Bank and have elected to be treated as real estate investment trusts ("REIT") for U.S. income tax purposes.
-SF Intermediate Holding Company, Inc., SF Holding 1, Inc., SF FLA Realty, Inc., SF GA Realty, Inc. and SF TN Realty, Inc. are all consolidated into the Company.
+Immediately following the formation of SF Intermediate Holding Company, Inc., ServisFirst Bank assigned all of the outstanding capital stock of SF Holding 1, Inc. to SF Intermediate Holding Company, Inc., such that SF Holding 1, Inc. now is a wholly-owned first tier subsidiary of SF Intermediate Holding Company, Inc., SF Realty 1, SF FLA Realty, SF GA Realty and SF TN Realty all hold and manage participations in residential mortgages and commercial real estate loans originated by ServisFirst Bank and have elected to be treated as real estate investment trusts ("REIT") for U.S. income tax purposes.
+SF Intermediate Holding Company, Inc., SF Holding 1, Inc., SF Realty 1, Inc., SF FLA Realty, Inc., SF GA Realty, Inc. are all consolidated into the Company.

-NOTE 11.
+NOTE 12.
 DERIVATIVES

 The Company has entered into agreements with secondary market investors to deliver loans on a "best efforts delivery" basis.
 When a rate is committed to a borrower, it is based on the best price that day and locked with the investor for the customer for a 30-day period.
 In the event the loan is not delivered to the investor, the Company has no risk or exposure with the investor.
 The interest rate lock commitments related to loans that are originated for later sale are classified as derivatives.
-The fair values of the Company's agreements with investors and rate lock commitments to customers as of December 31, 2018 and December 31, 2017 were not material.
+The fair values of the Company's agreements with investors and rate lock commitments to customers as of December 31, 2019 and December 31, 2018 were not material.

-NOTE 12.
+NOTE 13.
 EMPLOYEE AND DIRECTOR BENEFITS

-At December 31, 2018, the Company has two stock incentive plans, which are described below.
-The compensation cost that has been charged against income for the plans was approximately \$851,000, \$1,170,000 and \$1,198,000 for the years ended December 31, 2018, 2017 and 2016, respectively.
+The Company has a stock incentive plan, which is described below.
+The compensation cost that has been charged against income for the plan was approximately \$1,100,000, \$851,000 and \$1,170,000 for the years ended December 31, 2019, 2018 and 2017, respectively.

-Stock Incentive Plans
+Stock Incentive Plan